jlevy/og-equity-compensation/README.md

 If the person quits or is terminated immediately, they get no equity, and if they stay for years, they’ll get most or all of it.

-🄳 In some cases, vesting may be triggered by specific events, according to contractual terms called **accelerated vesting (or acceleration)**.
-For example, full vesting may be immediate if a company is acquired.

 🄳 Vesting schedules can also have a **cliff** designating a length of time that a person must work before they vest at all.